SuperNEMO-DBD/Falaise/README.md

 [fork of Homebrew](https://github.com/SuperNEMO-DBD/brew).
 By default this will install the latest stable release of Falaise.
 All releases with details of the changes introduced are listed on the [GitHub Releases page](https://github.com/SuperNEMO-DBD/Falaise/releases).
-For production and general work, you should only use a **stable release** (i.e. a git tag).
+For production and general work, you should only use a **stable release** (i.e. a git tag using a version number such as `v4.0.3`).
 These are _not_ guaranteed to be bug free, but have passed all known/implemented tests at the time of their release (i.e. no known bugs at that time), with physics related features validated to the same level.
 If you wish to develop Falaise, e.g. find and fix a bug, or add new functionality, then you should start this work from the `develop` branch and build Falaise from source as detailed later in this document.
 The `develop` branch is used to integrate fixes and new functionality, and whilst it is tested